 The best bits, however, are the ones that somehow manage to carve out a spot in our minds even long after they’ve left us or, better yet, give us little choice but to crack out our own wallets so that they never have to.

-Here are a few of my favourites from 2014.
+Here are a few of my favorites from 2014.

 Canyon Ultimate CF SLX 9.0 Pro

 The canyon ultimate cf slx 9.0 pro isn’t just the best road bike i’ve ridden this year; it’s the best one i’ve ridden possibly ever: